TaylorDarneille/MERN-Auth-API/README.md

 // construct the strategy (will define options and findUser soon) const strategy = new Strategy(options, findUser)
 ```
+> Because this is a secret string, it should be stored in an `.env` file.
+We will do this later

-1. The other required option field is `jwtFromRequest`.
+8. The other required option field is `jwtFromRequest`.
 This has to be a function that accepts the request object as the only parameter and returns either the JWT as a string or null.
 This is called an *extractor function* because extracts and deserializes the JWT from the request object.
 Passport provides several built-in extractor functions and we will use `fromAuthHeaderAsBearerToken()`, which looks for the JWT in the authorization header with the scheme 'bearer'.
 Visit the passport docs on [extracting the JWT from the request](http://www.passportjs.org/packages/passport-jwt/#extracting-the-jwt-from-the-request) for more details.

 ```js
 const Strategy = require('passport-jwt').Strategy